concon2015/Book-Reviews/Learn PowerShell in a Month of Lunches/cheatsheet.md

 ### Truncating Parameter Names

-You can abreviate parameter names using as long as they are unique.
+You can abbreviate parameter names using as long as they are unique.
 `-ComputerName` can be abbreviated to `-Comp`

 ## Chapter 5

 ### PowerShell Providers
-A PowerShell provider allows commmand line access to data and components of the system that wouldn't otehrtwise be accessible.
+A PowerShell provider allows command line access to data and components of the system that wouldn't otherwise be accessible.

 `Get-PSProvider`
 ```